yhlim19/TextGenerationNLP/README.md

 # TextGenerationNLP
-Automatic Text Generation using Tensorflow, Keras and LSTM
+Automatic Text Generation using Tensorflow, Keras and LSTM [+ Attention]